 The Primary Reserve Ratio, calculated by dividing expendable net position by operating expenses, measures the ability of the University to continue operating at current levels, within current restrictions, without future revenues.
-Expendable net position is the balance in total net position excluding investment in capital assets and non-expendable endowments of the university plus the unrestricted and temporarily restricted net assets of the component unit.
 Total operating expenses include the operating expenses and interest expenses of both the university and the component unit.
 Proof of an adequate reserve ratio is often required to secure long-term financing.
 A ratio of 1.0 denotes that an institution would have the ability to cover its expenses for one year without a revenue stream.
-WOU's Primary Reserve Ratio was 0.24 for fiscal year 2019.
+WOU's Primary Reserve Ratio was 0.09 for fiscal year 2020.